tdwg/bdq/tg2/_build_review/templates/list/bdq/bdq_termlist-header.md

 ### 1.4 Associated Documents

-For the list and links to all associated documents see the [Biodiversity Data Quality (BDQ)](../../index.md) page, which lists the parts of the standard.
+For the list and links to all associated documents see [The Biodiversity Data Quality (BDQ) Standard](../../index.md).

 ### 1.5 Term List Distributions